muy31/381MachineLearningProject/README.md

 3. Tip: It may be useful to make a new virtual environment for fresh dependency installation.
 This is using Python3.13 locally (important due to deprecation of audioop, and need for audioop-lts instead)

 4. Open the notebook, and run cells!
-Don't steal my database key please (only kept for access to database)!
+Key to access database removed, so will be unable to grabData